HERE FOR YOU

 Before recycling, you must also remove any sticky tape and decorations such as ribbons and bows, as these cannot be recycled.
 It should also be noted that some local kerbside collections will not accept wrapping paper, so make sure to check your local council website for more information.

-Christmas Recycling - Cardboard80% of toy packaging is usually made from both paper and card – both of which are fully recyclable.
+80% of toy packaging is usually made from both paper and cardboard – both of which are fully recyclable.
 Just make sure you flatten these down, remove any tape, polystyrene and plastic inserts and pop them in the correct recycling box/bag!
 (The same goes for Christmas Cards, make sure to remove any batteries from these!)

 Some councils now offer a household collection for the recycling of bubble wrap alongside plastic film and carrier bags but this is still limited.
 Alternatively, bubble wrap can be recycled along with plastic film and carrier bags at collection points such as supermarkets.